-The Advising Center conducts orientation sessions each year to accommodate the needs of incoming students.
-During orientation, students are given essential information regarding college policies and procedures.
+The Advising Center conducts online orientation to accommodate the needs of incoming students.
+During online orientation, students are given essential information regarding college policies and procedures.
 The Advising Center is located in the Student Services Building, Room A208.
 For more information, call 423/323-0229.